-NERD ALERT: Are these two major culprits behind infertility and developmental issues in babies?
+Oxidative Stress and Inflammation: are these two major culprits behind infertility, pregnancy complications and developmental issues in babies?!

 Oxidative stress and inflammation.
 Two terms you may have heard of.
-Did you know they are both increasingly linked to a lot of modern chronic and even psychiatric diseases (more to come on this!) which are seemingly on the rise these days?
+Did you know they are both increasingly linked to a lot of modern chronic and even psychiatric diseases which are seemingly on the rise these days?

 They are NOT things you want too much of, especially if you’re trying to conceive and grow a healthy new person.
 In fact, research is increasingly linking these two to infertility (unexplained/PCOS and endometriosis), pregnancy issues (preterm labor/preeclampsia etc) and developmental issues in babies (autism/Cerebral Palsy/autoimmune conditions).